LECRCT/website/_pages/home.md

 (1) Probing the freezing temperature of lithium-ion battery ternary electrolytes through differential scanning calorimetry.
 Top left schematic adapted from the Handbook of Batteries.
 See ["Relating the salt thermodynamic factor to solvent activities in ternary multi-solvent electrolytes."](https://iopscience.iop.org/article/10.1149/1945-7111/ada646/meta)

-(2) Solvent transfer energies of lithium chloride in ternary water-ethanol mixture.
+(2) Solvent transfer energies of lithium chloride in water-ethanol mixtures.